 Man sentenced to prison for Lake Mead hatchet attack

-A man who attacked a person with a hatchet at Lake Mead National Recreation Area in 2018 was sentenced on Wednesday to 10 years in prison.
+A man who attacked a person with a hatchet at Lake Mead National Recreation Area in 2018 was sentenced to 10 years in prison.

 A man who attacked a person with a hatchet at Lake Mead National Recreation Area in 2018 was sentenced on Wednesday to 10 years in prison, according to Jason Frierson, U.S. attorney for the District of Nevada.